scalameta/metaconfig/docs/getting-started.md

 title: Getting started
 ---

-Metaconfig is a library to manage configuration options for Scala applications with the following goals:
+MOpt is a library to manage configuration options for Scala applications with the following goals:

-- **Model configuration as Scala data structures**: Metaconfig allows you to manage all user configuration options as immutable case classes and sealed traits.
+- **Model configuration as Scala data structures**: MOpt allows you to manage all user configuration options as immutable case classes and sealed traits.
-- **Limit boilerplate where possible**: Metaconfig provides automatic configuration decoders and encoders to help you avoid copy-pasting the same setting name in multiple places like the application implementation, configuration parser and configuration documentation.
+- **Limit boilerplate where possible**: MOpt provides automatic configuration decoders and encoders to help you avoid copy-pasting the same setting name in multiple places like the application implementation, configuration parser and configuration documentation.
 Copy-pasting strings is